Returns to the future and the distant past - Friday Video Distractions with Mike Norton

 My life in the '90s was especially harried due to a combination of work and family - lengthy commutes for the full decade, and children being born early in the decade - so my television and movie viewing was at some of its lowest levels.
 Conscious, "free" time was at a premium, and largely hypothetical.

 Dinosaurs, which was on from late '91 to late '94 was in some of the thickest scheduling of my life, so even with the VCR available to help with viewing schedule adjustments I simply wasn't watching much, and sitcoms almost always got the lowest level of attention from me.
 Regardless, while being a sitcom (and an extremely expensive one) it nonetheless was ultimately high-minded, subversive and forward-thinking in its array of social topics.
 The accelerated dumbing down of society, the dangers of domination by religious and corporate interests, all proved to be prescient, and - unfortunately - largely unheeded lessons.
 Even just the parallels seen between one of the characters in the show - a self-absorbed, self-aggrandizing, bullying blowhard who decides to run for office - might have spared us so much pain had people taken the warnings to heart and kept alert for the signs.
+I'm looking forward to seeing it through with this access, though I'll probably indulge myself at the start by jumping to the final episode, with its message of reckless, bottom line-driven corporate behavior and devastating environmental consequences.
+The sudden, grim nature of the series finale took many by surprise.
+It's to the credit of the people behind the show that they saw the writing on the wall - knowing that despite the high ratings even in the face of having been almost viciously moved around on the schedule, that they were going to be canceled - and went out the way they did.

 Having let the first three episodes of Ted Danson's new NBC sitcom Mr. Mayor build up, I got around to watching those the other night.
 (No.4 is probably posted by now on Hulu, too.)

 In the series, Danson plays a wealthy, retired man who decided to run for the office of Mayor of Los Angeles after 2020 completely broke the previous mayor's sanity.
 The series is about him navigating his new office, along with being single parent to his teenage daughter.
 One of the lessons for him so far is that he's becoming more engaged as a parent now, with his daily plate refilled, than he did from the previous run of years where he'd been officially retired with the nominal intent being to be a more present parent.
+The cast includes Holly Hunter as a quirky, driven, fringe Liberal career councilwoman with higher asperations, and Bobby Moynihan as an arrested maturity communications director leftover from the previous administration.
+Ultimately it's another ensemble of dysfunctional characters finding their respective niches in a work environment.
+Adversaries become allies, and the players find their respective grooves -- hopefully.
+I think we've grown past the point of tolerating cliche characters who never evolve, even in a sitcom, especially one like this which already has longer story arcs.
+It's a mild investment of time, and even just between Danson and Hunter they've banked more than enough credit to warrant seeing where this goes.

 I haven't made a point of doing check-ins and keeping tabs on the production of series of interest, so I'll take my fall-back position of noting those I do see as I see them.
 So it is that I saw that long-delated (and it's a good, blanket presumption that every 2020 set of delays was due to the pandemic) production on The Marvelous Mrs. Maisel (Amazon Prime) finally began this past Wednesday, while most of the rest of the nation was focused on the inauguration.
 As it's a period series, currently set in the early '60s, they can't incorporate the pandemic elements overtly into the show, and will presumably be trying to maintain the same look and energy seen in the previous three seasons.
 As we look back on these series years from now it'll be interesting to see what stands out.
 In this case, the safety protocols are affecting so many things, and word is this season of the series will rely increasingly on video effects because, among other things, no one's going to be packing rooms in scenes with people.